Commitment and Oblivious Transfer in the Bounded Storage Model with Errors: Introduction

 \subsection{Overview}

-In section~\secref{sec:prelim}, the main tools used in our protocols are presented.
-Section~\secref{sec:protocol-bc} deals with the case of commitment and \secref{sec:protocol-ot} with oblivious transfer.
-A conference version of this work appeared at the proceedings of ISIT 2014~\cite{ISIT:DowLacNas14} and only covered the case of oblivious transfer.
-In this full version a more detailed presentation of the case of oblivious transfer is presented and the case of commitment is entirely new; the introduction and preliminaries sections are also extended accordingly.
+In \secref{sec:prelim} we present the main tools used in our protocols. \secref{sec:model} explains the security model.
+Our commitment protocols are introduced in \secref{sec:commit} and the oblivious transfer in \secref{sec:protocol-ot}.
+A conference version of this work appeared at the proceedings of ISIT 2014~\cite{ISIT:DowLacNas14} and only covered the case of OT.
+In this full version a more detailed presentation of the case of OT is presented and the case of commitment is entirely new; the other sections are also extended accordingly.